wp-plugins/white-label-cms/readme.txt

 5. Customize the homepage

 == Changelog ==
+= 1.4.2 =
+Bug Fixes, hopefully the last ones for this version

 = 1.4.1 =
 Bug Fixes for radio buttons, media uploader and login style